RuanCosta-Jitterbit/webappsnap/README.md

 ## Introduction

-This Node.js command line program lets you automate the task of taking screenshots of web applications.
-It runs on Windows, Linux, and macOS.
+This program lets you automate the task of taking screenshots of web applications.
+It's a Node.js command line program that runs on Windows, Linux, and macOS.
 It uses [Playwright](https://playwright.dev) to programmatically run a set of actions on an app running in a Chromium, Firefox, or Webkit-based browser.
-You can optionally record a `webm` video of the entire set of actions.
+You can optionally record a `webm` video of the session.

 You define the actions in a JSON document (file).
-(See the examples in the `cfg` directory.)
+(See examples in the `cfg` directory.)
 This program reads it and does what it says.

 ## Install

 The program is a Node.js script.
-To run it, follow these steps:
+Before you run it, follow these steps:

 1. Install [Node.js](https://nodejs.org/en/download/).